 - Working to have questionable evidence excluded from the prosecution’s case

 - Uncovering any procedural errors, such as illegal searches or other police misconduct, that could negate some or all charges against you

 - Identifying witnesses who can testify on your behalf and cross-examining witnesses called by the prosecution in court

 - Fighting every step of the way for the best possible outcome in your case, whether that means a dismissal, reduced charges, or minimum sentence

-To get started building a defense in your case, contact us today.
+To get started building a defense in your case, contact our domestic violence attorney.
 We’ll review the details of your case for free and walk you through your options.

 Understanding the Domestic Violence Laws Governing New Jersey

 New Jersey law defines domestic violence as actual or threatened abuse of a physical, sexual, emotional, or financial nature perpetrated by an individual against someone with whom they currently have or previously had an intimate relationship.
 According to the criminal justice system, this means the relationship between the alleged offender and the alleged victim is paramount in a domestic violence case.

 Under the Prevention of Domestic Violence Act, a person may be considered a victim of domestic violence if they:

 - Are at least 18 years old or an emancipated minor (unemancipated minors may not be considered domestic violence victims but may be considered victims of other criminal offenses)